 - 1. The amendment promotes the purpose of this Unified Development Code as established in Section 1.2.
 The UDC was established to reflect the City's Comprehensive Plan and its goal to improve and protect public health, safety and welfare.
 The proposed text amendments appear to further the following goals outlined in Section 1.2: - Subsection A ensuring that all growth and development which occurs is consistent with this Unified Development Code and with the City's Comprehensive Plan and its adopted components; - Subsection I minimizing the adverse environmental impacts of development; - Subsection J -- improving the design, quality and character of new development; and - Subsection M ensuring that development proposals are sensitive to the character of existing neighborhoods. - 2.
 The amendment is consistent with the Comprehensive Plan.
-The proposed text amendments appear to further the following goals, objectives and policies of the adopted Comprehensive Plan: - Housing and Neighborhoods Goal 3.2 Quality housing meets the diverse needs of households at all income levels and all stages of the life cycle. - Housing and Neighborhoods Goal 3.5 New and redeveloped housing is resource-efficient. - Housing and Neighborhoods Goal 3.9 The design of new developments promotes a broader sense of neighborhood and community rather than creating isolated subdivisions or apartment complexes developments with a lack of interconnection. - 3.
-The amendments are consistent with other codes and ordinances adopted by the City and are otherwise internally consistent with other provisions of this Unified Development Code, or that any provisions with which the amendments are or may be inconsistent also are proposed to be modified.
+The proposed text amendments further the following goals, objectives and policies of the adopted Comprehensive Plan: - Natural Systems, Parks and Recreation Goal 6.1 Promote tree preservation and tree planting on public spaces and major corridor. - Resilience and Resource-Efficiency Goal 5.2 Support passive design strategies, such as site designs that take advantage of prevailing winds, sunlight, shade trees, etc. to reduce energy consumption. - Housing and Neighborhoods Goal 3.2 Quality housing meets the diverse needs of households at all income levels and all stages of the life cycle. - Housing and Neighborhoods Goal 3.5 New and redeveloped housing is resourceefficient. - Housing and Neighborhoods Goal 3.9 The design of new developments promotes a broader sense of neighborhood and community rather than creating isolated subdivisions or apartment complexes developments with a lack of interconnection.

+- 3. The amendments are consistent with other codes and ordinances adopted by the City and are otherwise internally consistent with other provisions of this Unified Development Code, or that any provisions with which the amendments are or may be inconsistent also are proposed to be modified.
 The effects of all such modifications shall meet the above criteria, promote the public health, safety, and welfare, and be consistent with any applicable federal and state requirements.
 Parallel amendments to other sections of the UDC are also proposed to maintain consistency throughout. - 4.
 The fiscal impact on the City and the effect on taxpayers and ratepayers of the proposed amendment.
-There are no fiscal impacts anticipated with the adoption of these text amendments, save for nominal adjustments in permitting and review processes and procedures as well as enforcement.
+There are no fiscal impacts anticipated with the adoption of these text amendments, save for nominal adjustments in permitting, review, and existing compliance inspection processes and procedures, as well as enforcement.